-Content Learning Outcomes Students will be able to: 1.2 Stakeholders and their decision-making needs Stakeholders Users of accounting and non-accounting information of a business for decision-making Accounting and non-accounting information Making decisions with only accounting information may cause stakeholders to leave out important business-related factors that are not shown on financial statements but may affect decisions accounting information refers to information usually generated by the accounting information system and is largely information that can be extracted from journals, ledger accounts and financial statements (including financial ratios) non-accounting information (3) refers to the information about the operation of a business not found in journals, ledger accounts or financial statements.
-Note: (3) Refer to sections 2.2, 2.7.2 to 2.7.4, and 2.8.1 for the specific non-accounting information for this syllabus state the stakeholders who are interested in the affairs of the business and make use of the accounting information for decision-making state examples of accounting information needed by stakeholders of a business for decision-making state examples of non-accounting information needed by owners and managers of a business for decision- making explain why stakeholders of a business are interested in accounting information explain why owners and managers of a business are interested in non-accounting information 1.3 Financial statements analysis This section looks at how businesses make comparisons against themselves or one oth financial ratios to make decisions. er business over a period of time, using both absolute values and 1.3.1 Profitability Measures the ability of a business to earn revenue and manage expenses Importance of being profitable in its trading activities Importance of being profitable as a whole business Consequences of not being profitable in its trading activities Consequences of not being profitable as a whole business Analysis of absolute values (4) Analysing the components of gross profit/loss such as net sales revenue and cost of sales Analysing the components of profit/loss for the year such as net sales revenue, service fee revenue, cost of sales, gross profit and expenses Comparing sales revenue, service fee revenue, cost of sales, gross profit/loss, expenses and profit/loss for the year across a maximum of three financial years explain the importance of being profitable Analysis of absolute values analyse the gross profit/loss and profit/loss for the year interpret sales revenue, cost of sales, gross profit/loss and profit/loss for the year across a maximum of three financial years evaluate the profitability of businesses from the trend of sales revenue, service fee revenue, cost of sales, gross profit/loss and profit/loss for the year across a maximum of three financial years recommend means to improve gross profit/loss and profit/loss for the year
+Content Learning Outcomes Students will be able to: 1.2 Stakeholders and their decision-making needs Stakeholders • Users of accounting and non-accounting information of a business for decision-making Accounting and non-accounting information • Making decisions with only accounting information may cause stakeholders to leave out important business-related factors that are not shown on financial statements but may affect decisions - accounting information refers to information usually generated by the accounting information system and is largely information that can be extracted from journals, ledger accounts and financial statements (including financial ratios) - non-accounting information (3) refers to the information about the operation of a business not found in journals, ledger accounts or financial statements.
+Note: (3) Refer to sections 2.2, 2.7.2 to 2.7.4, and 2.8.1 for the specific non-accounting information for this syllabus 1.3 Financial statements analysis This section looks at how businesses make comparisons against themselves or one other financial ratios to make decisions. state the stakeholders who are interested in the affairs of the business and make use of the accounting information for decision-making state examples of accounting information needed by stakeholders of a business for decision-making state examples of non-accounting information needed by owners and managers of a business for decision- making explain why stakeholders of a business are interested in accounting information explain why owners and managers of a business are interested in non-accounting information explain why owners and managers of a business are interested in non-accounting information explain why owners and managers of a business are interested in non-accounting information 1.3.1 Profitability Measures the ability of a business to earn revenue and manage expenses Importance of being profitable in its trading activities Importance of being profitable as a whole business Consequences of not being profitable in its trading activities Consequences of not being profitable as a whole business Analysis of absolute values (4) Analysing the components of gross profit/loss such as net sales revenue and cost of sales Analysing the components of profit/loss for the year such as net sales revenue, service fee revenue, cost of sales, gross profit and expenses Comparing sales revenue, service fee revenue, cost of sales, gross profit/loss, expenses and profit/loss for the year across a maximum of three financial years explain the importance of being profitable Analysis of absolute values analyse the gross profit/loss and profit/loss for the year interpret sales revenue, cost of sales, gross profit/loss and profit/loss for the year across a maximum of three financial years evaluate the profitability of businesses from the trend of sales revenue, service fee revenue, cost of sales, gross profit/loss and profit/loss for the year across a maximum of three financial years recommend means to improve gross profit/loss and profit/loss for the year